The most useful business advice you’ll ever get from me

 Crisis of Confidence

 Feel like a fraud?
-Like you’re not good enough?
+Like you’re not good enough or that you lack confidence?
 Like what you make isn’t as good as what other’s make?

 Don’t ask for the wrong things

 There are common things clients of web design ask for in every project.
 These aren’t always the right things to ask for or even focus on, yet they are almost always brought up.
 Not because it’s the best thing for a project, but because it’s what clients think they should be asking for.

 Make the logo bigger

 The only person a bigger logo matters to is the owner of the website.
 No one in the history of the Internet ever said, “I’d buy this product if only the logo was 10% larger” or, “I just don’t trust someone with a logo that size”.
 Of course a logo on a website should be clear and visible, but size (in this instance) is one of the least important things.

 Make the content pop

 The use of different fonts, weights, colours, and exclamation points does nothing except make content harder and slower to read.
 The design of the typography on a website should make the content as easy to scan and read as possible.
 A better idea is to write epic content that is broken up with short, clear sentences, headlines and clear calls to action.
 The only way to make content ‘pop’ is to write good content.

 Roadblocks are anything that interrupts the reading of a website with a promotion.
 It can be a subscribe box that pops over content, or an ad needs to watched for 15 seconds before the content loads.
 These things definitely lead to better short-term conversions, but they do so at the expense of a visitors patience.
 For every person that signs up for a mailing list on a roadblock, how many closed the site out of frustration?
 It makes more sense to add calls to action (for things like signing up, tweeting, buying, etc) after the content.